 Yale-New Haven Hospital's Winchester Chest Clinic provides evaluation and treatment services to patients with tuberculosis, asthma, chronic obstructive pulmonary disease, interstitial lung disease, pulmonary vascular processes, lung cancer, cystic fibrosis and undiagnosed or general respiratory problems.

-Patients are seen by pulmonologists who work in close collaboration with specialists in allergy and immunology, otolaryngology, gastroenterology, chest radiologists, thoracic surgeons, diagnostic radiologists, cardiothoracic surgeons and pulmonary pathologists to provide definitive diagnoses and therapeutic options across the spectrum of pulmonary medicine.
+Pulmonologists work closely with specialists in allergy and immunology, otolaryngology, gastroenterology, chest radiologists, thoracic surgeons, diagnostic radiologists, cardiothoracic surgeons and pulmonary pathologists to diagnose and treat patients.